-The party who intends to start a legal action in any of the such matters, must invite in writing the counterparty to negotiate an amicable solution of the issue with the assistance of his/her lawyer.
+A party who intends to start a legal action in any such matters must invite in writing the counterparty to negotiate an amicable solution to the issue, with the assistance of his/her lawyer.

 The counterparty, within 30 days, may accept or decline the invitation in order to reach an amicable agreement; if he/she rejects the invitation or does not respond to it, the party is entitled to start the legal action (as to the consequences on the litigation costs in case of non-participation to the negotiation, see question 1.5).